AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/UpdateEventArgs/UpdateValue.md

 UpdateEventArgs.UpdateValue Property
 ====================================
-AutomationML 2.1 APIGets the updated new value (used in changing event notifications, if the reference has not updated).
+Gets the updated new value (used in changing event notifications, if the reference has not updated).

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)